 Held in late April in Chibu Village, this is one of the most popular events in the Dōzen area.
 The event is held according to the flowering season of the wild radish (no-daikon) blossoms.
 Other than mouthwatering food and the lovely purple-coloured flowers, you can also enjoy some stage performances by the locals and join the “mochimaki” (scattering of mochi rice cakes) at the end of the festival.
 Mochi rice cakes are considered a token of good luck and they are scattered / thrown from the stage towards the gathering crowd.
 The more mochi rice cake you get, the luckier you get!

 During the season, the flowers bloom all over Mt.
 Akahage.
-We highly recommend that you rent a car to go and check out the picturesque scene of wild radish blossoms blooming, with cows and horses grazing nearby.
+We highly recommend that you rent a car to go and check out the picturesque scene of wild radish blossoms blooming, with cows grazing nearby.

 Mizuwakasu Shrine Festival, Okinoshima Town (3 May, even-numbered year):

 This is also one of the most popular and well-known festivals in Okinoshima Town, as the shrine grounds of Mizuwakasu Shrine are packed with spectators on that day.
 Yama-hiki-shinji, a ritual to pray for good health is carried out.
 A giant float decorated with symbols of longevity is pushed around the shrine grounds by local boys (up to the age of 7) from the area.
 Kagura Shinto dances, shishi-mai (Lion Dance) and yabusame (horse-back archery) also take place and the festival is designated as an Intangible Folk Cultural Property of Shimane Prefecture.

 Shigesa-odori Parade, Okinoshima Town (second Saturday of May):